tonesto7/homebridge-smartthings-v2/README.md

 ## 3. Homebridge Plugin Installation:

+***NOTICE:*** I highly recommend installing the plugin [homebridge-config-ui-x](https://github.com/oznu/homebridge-config-ui-x) to manage your homebridge instance and configs.
+This will allow you to use the web based form to configure this plugin.

  1. Install homebridge using: ```npm i -g homebridge``` (For Homebridge Install: [Homebridge Instructions](https://github.com/nfarina/homebridge/blob/master/README.md))
  2. Install SmartThings plugin using: ```npm i -g homebridge-smartthings-v2```
  3. Update your configuration file.
 See sample config.json snippet below.